MicrosoftDocs/azure-docs/articles/avere-vfxt/avere-vfxt-whitepapers.md

 ## Next steps

-* To continue planning an Avere vFXT for Azure deployment, read [Plan your Avere vFXT for Azure system](avere-vfxt-deploy-plan.md).
+* To continue planning an Avere vFXT for Azure deployment, read [Plan your Avere vFXT system](avere-vfxt-deploy-plan.md).
 * For answers to specific questions, consult the [Avere vFXT for Azure FAQ](avere-vfxt-faq.md).